Traditional Ancient Chinese Hairstyles History

 The Futou in the The Longest Day In Chang'an

-In the Tang dynasty, men bundle hair or like to wear a headscarf: Futou (幞头), also known as Zhe Shang Jin (折上巾), was a kind of sarong soft scarf that wrapped around the head.
+In the Tang dynasty, men bundle hair or like to wear a headscarf: Futou (幞头), also known as Zhe Shang Jin (折上巾), was a kind of sarong soft that wrapped around the head.

 The Futou in Tang Dynasty was dome-shaped with two legs hanging down, somewhat like the ears of a rabbit.
 Because the sarong used in Futou was usually green and black, it was developed into “Wuzha Mao” in the later period.